HOW TO LEARN LENORMAND AND GROW INTO A LENORMAND READER

-But when we read for others, we’re more centered and are more balanced with interpreting the cards.
-In other words, we’re better behaved!
+But when we read for others, we're more detached, centered and are more balanced with interpreting the cards.
+We don't have bias.

 In later stages of our learning, reading for others takes on a more professional slant.
 We’re past putting techniques to the test and have much more experience with the cards.
 We would have also experienced the benefits of Lenormand more deeply and want others to experience them too.